allegroai/clearml-docs/docs/references/clearml_agent_ref.md

 ## build

-Use the `build` subcommand to create a worker environment, but do not execute the experiment.
+Use the `build` subcommand to create a worker environment without executing the experiment.

 ### Syntax